How to Extract Frames from Video in Python

 Making two different methods to extract frames from videos with the timestamp with OpenCV or MoviePy libraries in Python.

-· 8 min read · Updated nov 2022 · Python for Multimedia
+· 7 min read · Updated may 2024 · Python for Multimedia

 As you may already know, a video is made up of a series of images.
-These images are called frames and are played continuously one by one at a certain rate which will be recognized as motion by the human eye.
+These images are called frames and are played continuously one by one at a certain rate, which will be recognized as motion by the human eye.

 To get started, let's install the libraries: